 Most people who deal in any form of property or real estate management are probably aware of the term ‘maximum occupancy’.
 For those who are not however, maximum occupancy is basically the amount of people that can be legally allowed to live in a building at the same time.
 How this value is calculated is a combination of taking in multiple factors.

 The calculation of the maximum occupancy of a building has a significant place in hazard management.
-The idea is increasingly influencing new construction methods.
+The idea is increasingly influencing new construction methods and industrial doors solutions.

 The maximum occupancy of a building is calculated primarily based on two factors.
 One is the number of available exits in the building and the other is the use of space.
 The International Building Code has laid down some rules regarding the maximum occupancy of an area.
 IBC is a model building code developed by the International Code Council (ICC).

 As per the definition given by IBC, an exit is a continuous and unobstructed path of vertical or horizontal egress travel from any occupied portion of the building or structure to a public way.
 Usually, the doors from kitchen and unused rooms are not considered exits.

 When calculating the occupancy figure for a building, the two following calculations are used:

 - Floor space factor – The number of persons who can safely reside in the premises.
 Number of people = Floor area (m²) / Occupant density

 - Exit factor – The width and capacity of the exit routes to allow people to escape safely.

 Whichever is the less of these figures is the maximum occupancy of a building.
 According to the building regulations, the occupant density varies depending on the nature of a building.
 As per the IBC recommendations, a standing/bar area should have an occupant density of 0.3 M²/person while a shop area could have 2 M²/person and an office area must have 6 M²/person.